GOVERNOR OF ARKANSAS, 2024 REPUBLICAN PRESIDENTIAL PRIMARY CANDIDATE

-Asa Hutchinson has been governor of the state of Arkansas since winning the position in the 2014 election.
-Prior to that victory, Hutchinson had served the people in various roles of government, including a stint in the House of Representatives, working for the DEA and Border and Transportation Security Directorate which is in the DHS.
+Asa Hutchinson served as governor of the state of Arkansas from 2015 to 2023.
+Prior to his two terms as Governor, Hutchinson had served the people in various roles of government, including a stint in the House of Representatives, working for the DEA and Border and Transportation Security Directorate which is in the DHS.

 As for his history with President Trump, Hutchinson has had tumultuous relationship with him which factors into his position that his decision to run for President in 2024, is not dependent on what Mr. Trump does.
 While initially supporting two other Republicans back in the 2016 primaries, Mr. Hutchinson did ultimately endorse Trump after he won the primaries.
 Governor Hutchinson has gone on the record many times condemning the former President for causing the January 6th insurrection.